- My Government

-County Department Heads are responsible for carrying out the Board of Supervisors’ Equal Employment Opportunity policy and Sexual Harassment policy.
+County Department Managers are responsible for carrying out the Board of Supervisors’ Equal Employment Opportunity policy and Sexual Harassment policy.
 If you feel you have been subjected to discriminatory treatment on the basis previously stated or Sexually Harassed, you should immediately report the incident to management.
-If your Department is not responsive:
+If your department is not responsive:

 Contact information for filing complaints is listed below: